Samuel Adams Green: Barbara Daly Baekeland

 In 1969, he met the married Barbara Daly Baekeland, with whom he started an affair.
-Green was later introduced to her son Antony, about whom Green was very unimpressed by his artistic capabilities.
+Green was later introduced to her son Antony, but was unimpressed by his artistic capabilities.
 After six weeks, Green broke off the relationship, although Barbara was still obsessed by Green.
 She pursued him relentlessly, and when she returned to the United States that fall, walked barefoot across Central Park in the snow wearing nothing but a Lynx fur coat to demand entry to his apartment.

 In 1972, Antony killed his mother at her apartment in Chelsea, London.
 The 2007 film Savage Grace, starring Julianne Moore, cast Hugh Dancy as Green, who in one scene is involved in a ménage à trois with Barbara and Antony.
-After the film opened, Green wrote an article pointing out that elements of the film were factually inaccurate:
+After the film opened, Green wrote an article pointing out elements of the film that he disputed:

-Green then embarked on legal action against the film makers which was still unresolved at the time of his death.
+Green then embarked on legal action against the filmmakers which was still unresolved at the time of his death.
 The case was ultimately settled confidentially by his Estate.